GNU Astronomy Utilities

 Let’s assume that you have pure noise (centered on zero) with a clear Gaussian distribution, or see Photon counting noise.
 Now let’s assume you add very bright objects (signal) on the image which have a very sharp boundary.
 By a sharp boundary, we mean that there is a clear cutoff (from the noise) at the pixels the objects finish.
 In other words, at their boundaries, the objects do not fade away into the noise.

-In optical astronomical imaging, cosmic rays (when they collide at a near normal incidence angle) are a very good example of such outliers.
+In optical astronomical imaging, cosmic rays (when they collide at a near normal incidence angle) are a very example of such outliers.
 The tracks they leave behind in the image are perfectly immune to the blurring caused by the atmosphere on images of stars or galaxies and they have a very high signal-to-noise ratio.
 They are also very energetic and so their borders are usually clearly separated from the surrounding noise.
 See Figure 15 in Akhlaghi and Ichikawa, 2015.

 In such a case, when you plot the histogram (see Histogram and Cumulative Frequency Plot) of the distribution, the pixels relating to those objects will be clearly separate from pixels that belong to parts of the image that did not have any signal (were just noise).
-In the cumulative frequency plot, after a steady rise (due to the noise), you would observe a long flat region were for a certain range of data (horizontal axis), there is no increase in the index (vertical axis).
+In the cumulative frequency plot, after a steady rise (due to the noise), you would observe a long flat region were for a certain range of the dynamic range (horizontal axis), there is no increase in the index (vertical axis).

-In the previous section (Building inputs and analysis without clipping) we created one such dataset (9.fits).
+In the previous section (Building inputs and analysis without clipping) we created one such dataset (in-9.fits).
 With the command below, let’s have a look at its histogram and cumulative frequency plot (in simple ASCII format; we are decreasing the default number of bins with --numasciibins to show them easily within the width of the print version of this manual; feel free to change this).

 $ aststatistics build/in-9.fits --asciihist --asciicfp \